cloudant-labs/slate/source/includes/api/_sharding.md

 In Cloudant and CouchDB 2.0, database sharding is the concept of dividing a database into separate parts to enable high-availability of data, and the division of work among the nodes inside a cluster.

 The number of total shards that a database is split into is set at the time of its creation.
 Shards cannot be increased or decreased in number after database creation.
 The number of shards in a Cloudant database is often described as its `Q` value.
-The number of replicas of those shards in the database is described as its `N` value.
+The number of replicas of the shards in the database is described as its `N` value.
 Each replica of a shard is a file, therefore, the total number of *files* the database has inside the cluster is equivalent to Q * N.

 In a dedicated Cloudant cluster, the default configuration for new databases might be Q=8 and N=3.
 Therefore, a database that is created without explicitly specifying `Q` or `N` will have its data and indexes divided among 8 shards.
 Each of those shards will have 3 replicas for redundancy within the cluster.

-Shards are distributed among the nodes of a cluster in round-robin fashion, with data distributed into them by using a hash of the document ID for each JSON document.
+Shards are distributed among the nodes of a cluster in round-robin fashion, with data distributed into them by using a hash of the Document ID for each JSON document.
 For example, consider a scenario that uses a database with Q=4 shards that we designate as A, B, C, and D. Documents are distributed into the shards by taking a hash of their ID, and using it as a key within the range of each shard.

 Shard A: 00000000-3FFFFFFF
 <br>Shard B: 40000000-7FFFFFFF